Step 4 – Catching the Ox

-If we practice the two preliminary steps (Present Moment Awareness and Silent Present Moment Awareness, preferably with metta/Loving Kindness as well) and these four steps, we have practiced Mindfulness of the Body which is the first foundation of the Four Foundations of Mindfulness.
+When we complete our practice of these four steps, we have practiced Mindfulness of the Body which is the first foundation of the Four Foundations of Mindfulness.

 The world of sense desire is the lowest of the three worlds, i.e., the world of sense desire is also known as the six worlds – the hell worlds, the hungry ghosts, animals, asuras, humans and the gods of the six worlds.

-The other two worlds are the world of form, realized only through jhana practice which we encounter in step six (Taming the Ox) and the world of formlessness, realized only through practice of the immaterial attainments, which we encounter at step 7 (Riding the Ox Home).
+The other two worlds are the world of form, realized only through jhana practice which we encounter in step six (Riding the Ox Home) and the world of formlessness, realized only through practice of the immaterial attainments, which we encounter at step 7 (Self Alone, Ox Forgotten).

 Cultivating the practice of mindfulness of the body delivers us from the asura dharma realm into the realm of humans.
 The terrific struggle of seizing the ox has ended.